-Buses to Aranyaprathet leave from the ground floor of Bangkok’s northern bus terminal (Morchit).
-There are both first-class (207 baht) and second-class (160 baht) coaches.
-These buses are leaving every half hour from 4am to 6pm, daily.
+Buses to Aranyaprathet leave from the ground floor of Bangkok’s Chatuchak Bus Station (Mo Chit).
+There are both ordinary aircon busses (276 Baht) and VIP buses (around 340 Baht).
+They leave every half hour from 4am to 6pm, daily.
 The trip takes four to five hours.

-There are several police checkpoints on the way to Aranyaprathet and most buses (mine included) are boarded by uniformed military men somwhere on the way, inspecting primarily for illegal immigrants from Cambodia.
-There are generally no issues with foreigners but always have your passport handy.
+There are several police checkpoints on the way to Aranyaprathet and most buses (mine included) are boarded by uniformed military men somewhere on the way, inspecting primarily for illegal immigrants from Cambodia.
+There are generally no issues with foreigners but always have your passport ready.

 Bangkok to Aranyaprathet by Train

 Even though you can travel by train only within Thailand, this is quite a popular travel option.
 There are two daily trains from Bangkok’s main railway station (Hua Lamphong) to Aranyaprathet.
-The first one leaves early morning at 5:55am and arrives at and the second one at 1:55pm and arrives at 7:55pm.
-There is only 3rd class service and that means you share the carrier with lots of local Thais.
-The fare is just 48 baht.
-If you want to carry a bicycle you have to pay 80 baht extra.
+The first one leaves early morning at 5:55am and arrives at 11:10am, and the second one at 1:55pm and arrives at 5:20pm.
+The fares are 58 Baht for 3rd class, 121 Baht for 2nd class and 242 Baht for 1st class (excluding fees).

 Bangkok to Aranyaprathet by Minivan

-You can also travel from Bangkok to Aranyaprathet by minivan, and even though this is the most uncomfortable option it’s the fastest way to travel overland with just about 3.5 hours.
-Vans leave from Bangkok’s Victory Monument (simply take the BTS sky train to the station of the same name) and the cost of a one way ticket is around 250 baht.
+You can also travel from Bangkok to Aranyaprathet by minivan, and even though this is the most uncomfortable option it’s the fastest way to travel overland in just about 3.5 hours.
+Vans leave from Bangkok’s Ekkamai Bus Station (simply take the BTS Skytrain to the station of the same name) and the price of a one way ticket is around 280 Baht.

 Aranyaprathet to Poipet

-Be careful for touts and scams on the way from Aranyaprathet to the border at Poipet.
-I have already done this trip and the tuk-tuk driver brought us to a office somewhere near the border and the guys there told us they work for immigration, would handle our visas and asked for our passports.
-Of course we didn’t hand them our passports and walked the last hundred metres to the border where we handed our passports to the real officers.
+Be careful with touts and scams on the way from Aranyaprathet to the border at Poipet.
+I have already done this trip and the tuk tuk driver brought us to an office somewhere near the border and the guys there told us they work for immigration, would handle our visas and asked for our passports.
+Of course we didn’t give them our passports and walked the last hundred meters to the border where we handed our passports to the real officers.

 Crossing the border

-The border crossing at Poipet is open daily from 7:30am to 8pm.
+The border crossing at Poipet is open daily from 6am to 10pm.
 Going through immigration and customs is generally straight forward.
-Depending on your nationality, you will need to pay around 20-30 USD to obtain a tourist visa.
+Depending on your nationality, you will need to pay around 30 USD to obtain a tourist visa on arrival.
 One passport photo is also required.
-Note: Make sure you pay with crisp USD notes as I have heard of cases where the cash wasn’t accepted and they made the tourists pay in Baht – with a terrible exchange rate.
+Make sure you pay with crisp USD notes as I have heard of cases where the cash wasn’t accepted and they made the tourists pay in Baht – with a terrible exchange rate.

 Poipet to Siem Reap

-There are three options on how you do the last leg of the trip:
+There are 3 options on how you do the final leg of the trip: